-During the year ended December 31, 2022, the Company repurchased an aggregate of 34.1 million shares of common stock for approximately \$3.5 billion pursuant to the 2021 Repurchase Program, including share repurchases under the \$1.5 billion fixed dollar ASR transaction described below.
-During the years ended December 31, 2021 and 2020, the Company did not repurchase any shares of common stock.
+During the years ended December 31, 2023 and 2022, the Company repurchased an aggregate of 22.8 million shares of common stock for approximately \$2.0 billion and an aggregate of 34.1 million shares of common stock for approximately \$3.5 billion, respectively, both pursuant to the 2021 Repurchase Program.
+This activity includes the share repurchases under the ASR transactions described below.
+During the year ended December 31, 2021, the Company did not repurchase any shares of common stock.

-Pursuant to the authorization under the 2021 Repurchase Program, the Company entered into a \$2.0 billion fixed dollar ASR with Citibank, N.A. ("Citibank").
-Upon payment of the \$2.0 billion purchase price on January 4, 2023, the Company received a number of shares of CVS Health Corporation's common stock equal to 80% of the \$2.0 billion notional amount of the ASR or approximately 17.4 million shares at a price of \$92.19 per share, which were placed into treasury stock in January 2023.
-At the conclusion of the ASR, the Company may receive additional shares representing the remaining 20% of the \$2.0 billion notional amount.
+Pursuant to the authorization under the 2021 Repurchase Program, the Company entered into a \$3.0 billion fixed dollar ASR with Morgan Stanley & Co.
+LLC ("Morgan Stanley").
+Upon payment of the \$3.0 billion purchase price on January 4, 2024, the Company received a number of shares of CVS Health Corporation's common stock equal to 85% of the \$3.0 billion notional amount of the ASR or approximately 31.4 million shares at a price of \$81.19 per share, which were placed into treasury stock in January 2024.
+At the conclusion of the ASR, the Company may receive additional shares representing the remaining 15% of the \$3.0 billion notional amount.
 The ultimate number of shares the Company may receive will depend on the daily volume-weighted average price of the Company's stock over an averaging period, less a discount.
-It is also possible, depending on such weighted average price, that the Company will have an obligation to Citibank which, at the Company's option, could be settled in additional cash or by issuing shares.
-Under the terms of the ASR, the maximum number of shares that could be delivered to the Company is 43.4 million.
+It is also possible, depending on such weighted average price, that the Company will have an obligation to Morgan Stanley which, at the Company's option, could be settled in additional cash or by issuing shares.
+Under the terms of the ASR, the maximum number of shares that could be delivered to the Company is 73.9 million.